briancaffey/RedLM/ARTICLE.md

 *In Dream of the Red Chamber, the relationship between protagonist Jia Baoyu and his father, Jia Zheng, is complex and fraught with tension.
 Jia Zheng, a strict, traditional Confucian patriarch, embodies values of discipline, scholarly rigor, and duty.
 He expects his son to excel in his studies and uphold the family’s honor by pursuing an official career in government.
 Baoyu, however, is sensitive, imaginative, and inclined toward poetry and the company of women, especially his cousins Lin Daiyu and Xue Baochai.
 This preference clashes with Jia Zheng’s expectations, leading to frequent misunderstandings and disappointment.*

 By default, LlamaIndex uses cosine similarity as the distance metric for finding the vectors representing the documents (paragraphs) that are “closest” to the vector representing the user query.
 This is the central mechanism by which RAG works.
-LlamaIndex provides an abstraction of this process, hiding the implementation details and allowing rapid development of retreival systems.
+LlamaIndex provides an abstraction of this process, hiding the implementation details and allowing rapid development of retrieval systems.

 ![Cosine Similarity](/static/redlm/cosine_similarity.png)